Mahmut Esat Bozkurt: Minister of Justice

 As Minister of Justice, he was member of the Reform Council for the East (Şark İslahat Encümeni) who prepared the Report for Reform in the East (Şark İslahat Raporu) which recommended to resettlement of the Kurds and the prohibition of non-Turkish languages.
 It was Mahmut Esat, who introduced the Swiss Civil Code in Turkey in 1926.
 Mahmut Esat is known as the progenitor of Turkish civil code.
 The preamble of the code written by Mahmut Esat is considered to reflect the philosophy of Turkish Revolution.
 Parallel to being a Minister of Justice he was teaching at the Kemalist lesson History of the Revolutions at the Ankara University since 1925.

 Lotus case

 Mahmut Esat was also known by his struggles in an international trial named the Lotus case.
 On 2 August 1926, a French steamship named S.S.
 Lotus collided on high seas with the Turkish steamer S.S.
 Boz-Kourt causing the death of eight Turkish seamen.
 As the lieutenant on watch duty of the French vessel was arrested by the Turkish government, French government accused Turkey in the Permanent Court of International Justice claiming that Turkey had no right to arrest any French person.
 The French side was represented in court by the renowned law professor Jules Basdevant.
 Mahmut Esat personally defended the Turkish position in court.
 The court rejected France's position.

+In 1934, when Turkey adopted the formal surname system, Mahmut Esat chose the surname Bozkurt as a reminiscence of the case.